 Colour Life Beautiful & Capture the Memories

 From childhood, my sister had loved fashion, colour, pictures and pranks.
 She took pictures of everything.
 Silly moments with friends and family, her hair, her make-up, house-moves, nights in, nights out, outfits, parties, picnics, family, everything.
-She had ideas books and scrap books from as far back as I could remember, handmade cards and a love for writing letters.
-She collected stamps, different currencies and coins.
+She had idea books and scrap books from as far back as I could remember, handmade cards and a love for writing letters.
+She collected stamps, different currencies, coins and limited edition champagne corks.
 She made her own clothes and jewellery if the ones she bought did not fit the look she wanted.
-She had no problem purchasing a costly item and taking scissors to it to embellish it and “add some je ne sais quoi” because it was too boring.
+She had no problem purchasing a costly item and taking scissors to it to embellish and “add some je ne sais quoi” because it was too boring.
 Her hair was her canvas.
 She would cut it, colour it and style it in ways that gave many people palpitations.
 “It’s only hair, sis.
 It will grow back.”
 She would make me try hairstyles that pushed me out of my comfort zone.
 She captured many of these memories in pictures, videos and written letters.
 These are the memories I read and watched as I wrote her obituary.
 I laughed through the tears at some of them.
 More than anything, I was glad we had taken the opportunity to do silly and outrageous things and take pictures of those.
 We would sometimes worry about the photos not looking great but now those are the most beautiful photos to me.

 Live a Life of No Regrets